fano0001/home-assistant-mazda-6e/README.md

 This component has been created to be used with Home Assistant.

 Mazda 6e presents a possibility to connect your Mazda 6e vehicle to Home Assistant.
-This local branch accepts your ordinary email and password and encrypts them internally.
+This integration accepts your email and password and encrypts them internally.
 A device ID is generated automatically and retained for reauthentication.
 Enter the verification code sent by email when requested.
 Existing entries remain compatible; no migration or manual device ID is needed.
 Plaintext credentials and passwords are not saved in the config entry.

 # Installation